kimhun456/TooDoo/README.md

-# TooDoo : the to-do application
+# TooDoo : the Todo manage application

 this is the project for studying Android and Node.JS